OPC Unified Architecture: Specifications

 Additionally, part 100 Devices, and part 200 Industrial Automation are also available.
 These build on the core set of specifications, and adds new common definitions that then are used in different companion specifications.
 E.g. both OPC UA for Analyser Devices and OPC UA for Machinery builds directly on part 100.

 In contrast to the COM-based specifications, the UA specifications are not pure application specifications.
-They describe typically UA internal mechanisms, which get handled through the communication stack and are normally only of interest for those that port a stack to a specific target or those that want to implement their own UA stack.
+They describe typical UA internal mechanisms, which get handled through the communication stack and are normally only of interest for those that port a stack to a specific target or those that want to implement their own UA stack.

 The OPC UA application developers code against the OPC UA API and therefore mainly use API documentation.
 Nevertheless, part 3, 4, and 5 may be of interest for application developers.